 $15 for a 40 minute guided tour.
 There is an option for audio guides, but I always suggest tours as you can ask questions as you go.

 If you like Horror films, you HAVE to visit Count Orloks!!
 And if you're not, you HAVE to visit Count Orloks.
-It's the stuff of nightmares as it is filled to the brim of exact replicas of all your most hated horror characters.
-Head to the Halloween Festivities to learn the revamp at Count Orlok's during the month of October.
+It's the stuff of nightmares as it is filled to the brim with exact replicas of all your most hated horror characters.
+Head to the Halloween Festivities section to learn of the revamp at Count Orlok's during the month of October.

 Admission $8 off peak.